mhirst1960/pi-clock/README.md

 ### Defaults

 By default the script will update your Raspberry Pi with a new picture (Pi) when it boots, and a new backdrop (a different picture of Pi).
-It will set things up so the clock is displayed in full screen.
+It will set things up so the clock is displayed in full screen kiosk mode.

+Note: to exit the clock from kiosk mode, connect a keyboard and type "CTRL-F4".
+That means hold down the Control key while pressing the F4 key.
+You will then have full access to the desktop.

 By default the clock shows time in 12-hour format (am/pm).
 If you want 24-hour format use the option "--style 24"